How does it develop?

 - a colposcopy – an examination where a special instrument (colposcope) that acts like a magnifying glass is used to study your vagina in greater detail

-If your gynaecologist thinks there may be abnormal tissue inside your vagina, a small sample of the tissue will be removed (a biopsy) and checked under a microscope for cancerous cells.
+If your gynaecologist thinks there may be abnormal tissue inside your vagina, a small sample of the tissue will be removed (a biopsy) and checked under a microscope for cell changes.

-If the results of the biopsy suggest you have cancer, you may have further tests to see if the cancer has spread.
-These tests may include a more detailed internal vaginal examination carried out under general anaesthetic, an X-ray, or a CT and MRI scans.
+If the results of the biopsy show you have cancer, you will have further tests to see if the cancer has spread.
+These tests may include a more detailed internal vaginal examination carried out under general anaesthetic, an X-ray, and possibly CT and MRI scans.

 Vaginal Cancer Treatment